Skip to main content

 Implementing an AIP Operator

-To operate an AIP-compatible operator, an implementation MUST support the following protocol surfaces and responsibilities:
+To operate an AIP-compatible operator, an implementation MUST support the following:

-• ContextRequest handling Accept and validate platform-submitted intent using the AIP ContextRequest schema.
+• PlatformRequest handling - Accept and validate platform-submitted intent

-• Event verification Verify exposure, click, and conversion events using AIP event schemas.
+• Event verification - Verify lifecycle events using AIP event schemas

-• Wallet and ledger accounting Track balances, spend, and settlement using deterministic ledger records.
+• Settlement accounting - Track balances, spend, and settlement using deterministic ledger records

-AIP defines the schemas, event units, and settlement rules.
-Each operator defines its own transport, APIs, and internal architecture.
+AIP defines the schemas, event types, and settlement rules.
+Each operator defines its own transport, APIs, internal architecture, and optional SDK strategy.

 Operators implement the protocol to: